whoschek/bzfs/README.md

     character.
 Example: `+root_dataset_names.txt`,
     `+/path/to/root_dataset_names.txt`

-    DST_DATASET: Destination ZFS dataset for replication.
+    DST_DATASET: Destination ZFS dataset for replication and deletion.
     Has same naming format as SRC_DATASET.
 During replication, destination datasets that do not yet exist are created as necessary, along with their parent and ancestors.